microsoft/surface-duo-compose-sdk/WindowState/README.md

 Returns a dp value of the thickness of the hinge of dual-screen device or the folding line of foldable device when the device is in dual-screen mode.
 If the device is in single screen mode, or the device is a regular single screen device, the return value will be 0.

+Must be set before calling `pane1SizeDp` or `pane2SizeDp` for the correct value to be applied.

 ```kotlin
 var largeScreenPane1Weight: Float = 0.5f
 ```